 Performance Tip: Install a new junction box

 While you do not need to install a new electrical junction box for your Floodlight Cam, many people do so to get better performance from their device.
 If you do choose to install a new junction box, be sure your electrician installs it nine feet (three meters) off the ground for optimal performance.
+A four-inch round waterproof junction box is the correct type for Floodlight Cam.

 Install the mounting bracket